oracle/dw-vldb-samples/partition_exchange_load/README.md

 https://blogs.oracle.com/optimizer/entry/efficient_statistics_maintenance_for_partitioned

-They are promarily designed with Oracle Database 12c in mind but they will largely work in Oracle Database 11g except that the steps to pre-create synopses will fail and the post-exchange stats gathering for the new partition cannot be avoided.
+They are primarily designed with Oracle Database 12c in mind but they will largely work in Oracle Database 11g - except that the steps to pre-create synopses will fail and the post-exchange stats gathering for the new partition cannot be avoided.

 The example.sql will